ast39/ast39/README.md

 ---

-## 🚀 О себе
+## 🚀 About me

-- 🧑‍💻 15 лет в IT, опыт в роли Senior Backend Developer, Team Lead, Tech Lead, CTO
+- 🧑‍💻 15 years in IT, experience as Senior Backend Developer, Team Lead, Tech Lead, CTO
-- 🏆 Участие в более чем 100 проектах: от стартапов до крупных enterprise-систем
+- 🏆 Participated in 100+ projects: from startups to large enterprise systems
-- 💡 Эксперт в проектировании архитектуры, оптимизации, масштабировании и DevOps
+- 💡 Expert in architecture design, optimization, scaling, and DevOps
-- 📈 Люблю автоматизацию, микросервисы, высоконагруженные системы и современные подходы к разработке
+- 📈 Passionate about automation, microservices, high-load systems, and modern development approaches
-- 🤝 Открыт к интересным предложениям и коллаборациям
+- 🤝 Open to interesting opportunities and collaborations

 ---